knowledgeboard/knowledgeboard.github.io/templates/blog.md

 everything, 4x140kg, 3x1x150kg, 2*9x120kg(till fail), (10-15)x100kg.
 STIL FEELS
 WEAK WTF! finished with all other parts.
 Huge pump tho.
 It's probably fine!
 Need some sleep now tho.
 See you later!

+### 2024-02-22 23:55

+Just finished a little fun talk with 🦆❤️!
+Love!

+The day was quite long but maybe I'm already looking forward to tomorrow :)
+Full day of rain so everyone stayed inside, no lab, just programming and fooling around.

+No gym, but a quick shop and calm evening.
+See you at home!!

+### 2024-02-24 12:15

+HEY, I'm at home!
+Nothing from yesterday, the work day was quite nice, work on my own NVIM Lua config, then did some work on CPP with A. No french lesson unfortunately but was able to leave a bit earlier and catch my plane home.

+Was able to get from work through airport security in less then 30 minutes xD Absolutely amazing.
+Still had an hour to wait on the airport because of the gate closing policy... kinda dumb.
+It would be great if it was possible to close the gate like 10 mins before and that would make it much quicker for some.
+Parents picked us up from the airport.
+Funny that the air travel was exactly a half of the journey xD

+Great to be at home.
+Had much fun with 🦆❤️!

+### 2024-02-25 23:51

+Heyo, I'm back at Geneva (Fr actually).
+The flight was awful xD but still better than anything else!
+Like 2-2.5h delay because of plane's technical probelms in Barcelona before Prague...
+Interesting.
+Although I was able to spent a bit more time with 🦆❤️ and I've been really enjoying having her around!

+I brought DUNE book with me.
+And immediately I was able to read a bunch of it again while waiting for the plane and on the airplane.
+Other than that, the trip from the airport was rather uneventful.

+The weekend with everyone around was really amazing!
+Although I feel a bit bad that I cannot properly talk about everything that is happening at CERN.
+While I'm still really interested, I really am missing some stuff which are just kinda out of my league...
+I'm gonna try to learn a bit and maybe I'm gonna be able to talk about more interesting stuff on the next visit :).